 |Tested Cookware||Cuisinart DLC-2ABC Mini Prep Plus Food Processor Brushed Chrome and Nickel||KitchenAid KFC3516ER 3.5 Cup Food Chopper|

 Check The Winner Best Price

 Is a Mini Food Processor Worth It?

 Food processor are fantastic tools.
 They cut and chop with a speed that cannot be rivaled with a knife.
-Its safer for those who are inexperienced cutting.
-But they can be bulky and take up spaces.
-You do not always want to bring out a full sized processor just to make a small batch of salsa.
-Besides all that extra work cleaning is pretty daunting.
-To solve this, a small food processor is easy to clean and takes up less space.
+Its also safer for those who are inexperienced with a knife.
+But they can be bulky and take up a lot of room.
+Bringing out a full sized food processor isnt always the best idea just to make salsa.
+All that extra work cleaning is pretty off putting.
+A good alternative would be a small food processor.
+They are easier to clean and takes up less space.
 While they cannot do all the task that larger model can, they can make mayo, chop food and mulch vegetable with ease.
-It is one of my favorite tool for making hummus.
+It is one of my favorite tool in the kitchen.

 You may wonder whether a blender can do this same task…Not really.
 Blenders are generally much more powerful and they bring everything to a smooth consistency.
-They are generally better for making drinks then chopping food.
-You need a food processor to make small chunks of food.
+They are better for making drinks then chopping food.
+You need a food processor to cut food into chunks.

 Cuisinart vs Kitchenaid Mini Food Processor Design

 This section will discuss the difference between Cuisinart and Kitchenaid Mini food processor.
 We will go over construction, blade and general usability.
 The model that we will review will be the Cuisinart mini prep and the Kitchenaid 3.5 cup model.